henriksommerfeld/blog-hugo/content/article/2019-11-26-i-love-my-new-2013-macbook-pro/index.md

 ### Package Manager

-[Hombrew][8] is great and the given option.
+[Hombrew][8] is great and the given choice.
 Being able to install and uninstall both CLI tools and GUI apps of current versions through the command-line is great.
 I've only used Homebrew for about two weeks now, but I haven't once seen a big chunk of red XML in the console (like I occasionally do with Chocolatey).

 I've saved my currently installed apps in a [Brewfile](https://gist.github.com/henriksommerfeld/c7b6d59b19f89780b1a7e40ab2f6434b) (with `brew bundle dump`) as a reference.
-If I install from scratch next time, I guess I'll copy that file, make some changes and run `brew bundle` - all done.
+If I install from scratch next time, I guess I'll copy that file, make some changes and run `brew bundle` – all done.

 ### Performance